matn7/Google-Platform-Notes/gcp/GoogleCloud.md

 **4. You want to do business analytics and billing on a customer-facing API.
 Which GCP service should you choose?**

-- Apigee Edge.
+- Apigee Edge

 **5. You want to support developers who are building services in GCP through API logging and monitoring.**

-- Cloud Endpoints.
+- Cloud Endpoints

 **6. You want to gradually decompose a pre-existing monolithic application, not implemented in GCP, into microservices.
 Which GCP service should you choose?**